macstadium/ansible-playbook-osx-ci-setup/README.md

 * [Xcode][xcode]

 The default role inventory targets `localhost` (found in [`inventory/main`](inventory/main)).
 This means that the playbook should be executed on the machine that needs to be configured.
-If you want to execute the playbook remotely you need to provide another Ansible inventory.
-Detailed description what is an inventory and how to use it can be found in the [Ansible documentation][inventory]
+If you want to execute the playbook remotely, you will need to provide another Ansible inventory.
+You can find a detailed description of what an inventory is and how to use it in the [Ansible documentation][inventory]

 ## Requirements

 The playbook requires [Ansible][ansible] to be installed on both the host and the target machine.
-In the default setup the host and target machine are the same.
+In the default setup, the host and target machine are one and the same.
 You can find a configuration bash script in [`scripts/ansible_setup.sh`](scripts/ansible_setup.sh).

 Running